onzfonz/comp227/src/content/0/en/part0c.md

 you can also click the folder from explorer and drag the folder from windows into Terminal to have it automatically type the path for you.
 Once you are inside the correct place that you want to be, then you can move on.
 Lastly, one of the last ways to do this is merely via Webstorm.
-You can right click on your project and say ***Open In->Terminal***, and the terminal will open down below.
+You can right-click on your project and say ***Open In->Terminal***, and the terminal will open down below.

 ### Learning the git commands in bash

-While we will use webstorms's git integration and tools to help us commit regularly, knowing a little bit about how to use the command line will be important for this course.
+While we will use WebStorms's git integration and tools to help us commit regularly, knowing a little bit about how to use the command line will be important for this course.
 One of the most important parts of knowing how to use the command line is being able to navigate through your folders.

 Anytime you make any changes or commands, it's important to understand where you are.
 Let's verify that you are in fact in the correct place.
 When using git bash, you know you have entered a git repository when you see that the command line shows ***`(name_of_branch)`*** in a different color.
-In our case, notice how the end of the prompt ends with `main`, that lets you know that you are on the main branch of a git project.
+In our case, notice how the end of the prompt ends with `main`.
+That lets you know that you are on the main branch of a git project.
 I will move up a directory and down just so you can see the difference.

 ![git terminal showing main as repo](../../images/0/partc/image5.png)